aefarrell/aefarrell.github.io/_posts/2022-12-18-dynamic_mode_decomposition.md

 ## Example: Flow Past a Cylinder

 As a motivating example, I am going to use the flow past a cylinder dataset from [Data-Driven Science and Engineering](http://databookuw.com), specifically the [matlab dataset](http://databookuw.com/DATA.zip).
 This dataset is the simulated vorticity for fluid flow past a cylinder.
 The vector **x** in this case is the vorticity at every point in the discretized flow field at a particular time; a two dimensional array of 89,351 pixels reshaped into a column vector.
-The data is a sequence of equally spaced snapshots of the flow field, and ultimately we wish to generate an linear system that best approximates this.
+The data is a sequence of equally spaced snapshots of the flow field, and ultimately we wish to generate a linear system that best approximates this.

 The `MAT` package allows us to import data from matlab data files directly into julia